OVERVIEW

-Redwood Empire Clean Water Company, (RECW), is California’s first multi-community nonprofit utility with the capability to own, operate, and maintain water and wastewater systems across northern California.
+Redwood Empire Clean Water Company, (RECW), is California’s first multi-community nonprofit utility with the capability to own, operate, and maintain water and wastewater systems across California.
 RECW has a big picture vision to tackle one of the toughest environmental problems facing California communities: toxic pollution of their water resources.
-RECW supports small, disadvantaged communities challenged with operating their locally owned water and wastewater systems.
+RECW supports small communities challenged with operating their locally owned water and wastewater systems.
 As a non-profit utility, our mission is to offer technical assistance, and to leverage federal, state, and private funding that might otherwise not be available to needy communities.

-We seek to help disadvantaged communities address water and wastewater systems that are underfunded, or impaired.
+We seek to help communities address water and wastewater systems that are underfunded, or impaired.
 RECW strives, on a case-by-case basis, to engage members of these communities to assist with the operations, and/or repairs of capital projects.

 RECW can meet with your community and work to transfer the burden of owning and operating the water and/or wastewater systems to the RECW non-profit utility at affordable rates.

-Under-functioning or aging water and wastewater systems pose environmental and public health threats to disadvantaged communities and present logistical and financial burdens to under-resourced communities.
+Under-functioning or aging water and wastewater systems pose environmental and public health threats to communities and present logistical and financial burdens to under-resourced communities.

 Mission

-RECW’s mission is to assist communities in northern California to shoulder the burden of operating their water and wastewater systems on limited budgets.
+RECW’s mission is to assist communities in Northern California to shoulder the burden of operating their water and wastewater systems on limited budgets.

 RECW has approval from the CA Secretary of State to do business in CA and is registered with the California Attorney General’s Registry of Charitable Trusts.